peredaniel/wargames-dice-roller/README.md

 Do you have any ideas for future developments?
 Did you find a nasty bug that escaped our testing team?
 If you do have a GitHub account, please feel free to open an issue with your idea or your bug!

-When reporting a bug, please include as much relevant non-personal information as possible, such as device model, iOS version and app version (can be found in "Settings" tab).
+When reporting a bug, please include as much relevant non-personal information as possible, such as device model, iOS/Android version and app version (can be found in "Settings" tab).

 ## Privacy policy